-Government Jobs in Washington DC with H-1B Sponsorship
+Government H-1B Sponsorship Jobs in Washington DC

-Washington DC is the center of U.S. federal government operations, making it one of the most active markets for government H-1B sponsorship jobs.
+Washington DC is the center of U.S. federal government operations, making it one of the most active markets for government H-1B visa sponsorship jobs.
 Federal contractors like Booz Allen Hamilton, Leidos, and SAIC regularly sponsor H-1B workers for technical and policy roles.
 International organizations and government-adjacent nonprofits add to the concentration of qualifying positions.

-See All Government Jobs
+Find Government Jobs

 Overview

-Open Jobs69+
+Open Jobs46+

-Work Type81% On-site
+Work Type76% On-site

 Top LocationWashington, Washington DC